diegotorres03/web-components-repository/docs/step-by-step.md

 In this Lesson, we are going to create an amazing game using only web components, some provided by the lab, some that we are about to create.

-here is a sample of our end goal:
+Here is a sample of our end goal:
 ![awesome game screenshot](./assets/game-preview-1.png)

 ## Section 2.1: Layout components

-Before we begin, lets start with a brand new `index.html` lets delete everything we added inside the `body` tag. your `index.html` should look like this:
+Before we begin, lets start with a brand new `index.html`.
+Lets delete everything we added inside the `body` tag.
+Your `index.html` should look like this:
 ```html
 <!DOCTYPE html>
 <html lang="en">